 The first reaction of IT might be: we need to upgrade the Firewall to cope with all users working from home.
 Although from a classic infrastructure point this seems a logical step, it has a lot of drawbacks.
-A hardware firewall is not an elastic compute device.
+A hardware firewall is not an elastic computing device.
 So it will either quickly come to its physical limits or we will get an over dimensioned device at a very high cost.
 There is the maintenance aspect of updating and configuring policies which can be complicated.

 The last but probably most important drawback is the backhauling of all traffic through the corporate Firewall.
-This means that all internet traffic from home workers will be send from their computers to the office and then to the internet / Office 365.
+This means that all internet traffic from home workers will be sent from their computers to the office and then to the internet / Office 365.
 The results are that you do not only need a very powerful Firewall, but also an expensive fiberglass internet connection with high upload capacity.

 On the security side of things, on premise Firewall are incapable of securing cloud / SaaS applications like Office 365.

 The modern approach to this problem is a Firewall in the cloud.

 Companies like Zscaler run their Cloud Firewall on multiple data centers all around the world.
 Clients connect to this Cloud Firewall directly over the Internet.
 These powerful data centres are not bound by the on premise drawbacks like processing power or available bandwidth.
 They also do not suffer from latency because they are both globally dispersed and give priority to Office 365 traffic.

 This cloud firewall allows us to protect SaaS applications, by only allowing them when tunnelled through the cloud firewall.
 Operationally, deploying policies to users in the cloud is easier than doing so on X amount of Firewalls in branch offices.
 By excluding the possibility to forget one Firewall, this solution is more secure.
 End users will have an engaging workplace due to direct internet access and less tickets with VPN or bandwidth issues.